Lawyer for Sexual Assault and Harassment Claims

-Students, educational staff and employees have a range of options for reporting sexual misconduct.
+Students, educational staff, and employees have a range of options for reporting sexual misconduct.
 For instance, there are state and federal agencies that may opt to investigate claims of sexual harassment or discrimination.
 Law enforcement may investigate instances of sexual assault.

-In some cases, survivors may experience retaliation after filing these claims with the authorities.
+In some cases, survivors may experience retaliation after filing these claims.
 For instance, a survivor of workplace sexual harassment may experience a demotion or even termination for filing a claim.
 Fortunately, the law forbids employers

 Filing a Lawsuit for Sexual Harassment or Sexual Assault